ivanuser/open-webui-mcp-connector/README.md

 2. Make your changes to the Python files

 3. Test your changes:
-   - Copy the files to your Open WebUI installation or import them directly
+   - Copy the files to your Open WebUI installation or import them directly in Admin > Settings > Functions
    - Try out the functions and debug any issues

 4. To contribute back: